infodemics/infodemics-manual/README.md

 Infodemics is so easy to use that one can easily forget it is a one stop risk communication platform.

-Our app gallery which is currently in beta showcases the many features that can be built on Infodemics.
+Our app gallery, which is currently in beta, showcases the many features that can be built on Infodemics.

 These include: